HPEDevCom/redfishdocs/docs/references_and_material/blogposts/etc/biosandstorageprops/biosandstorageprops.md

 <br>

-If we `PUT` a new payload with the `DataGuard=Disabled` property but still without correct Raid level and reset the server, we notice an `InvalidRAIDLevel` message explaining the problem.
+If you `PUT` a new payload with the `DataGuard=Disabled` property but still without correct Raid level and reset the server, you will notice an `InvalidRAIDLevel` message explaining the problem.

 ![Figure 12: Wrong Raid Level error](figures/12-wrongraidlevel.png "Figure 12: Wrong Raid Level error")